purplos/paroot/README.md

 Copy the content of [this page](https://raw.githubusercontent.com/purplos/paroot/develop/setup/firestore.rules.partial) inside your `firestore.rules` file.
 Add it inside the scope of `match /databases/{database}/documents`

+Once you've have added the rules, deploy the changes using Firebase CLI

 ```bash
 $ firebase deploy --only firestore:rules
 ```